zidny-z/OpenMARE/README.md

 This project is for research purposes only and not suited for production use.
 The reference for this project is the paper:
-"OpenMARE: A Framework for Multi-Agent Reinforcement Learning" by the authors of this project [https://arxiv.org/abs/2405.03256](https://arxiv.org/abs/2405.03256)
+"MARE: Multi-Agents Collaboration Framework for Requirements Engineering" by the authors of this project [https://arxiv.org/abs/2405.03256](https://arxiv.org/abs/2405.03256)